-Earlier today, Alibaba went public in the largest IPO of all time.
+In September 2014, Alibaba went public and had the largest IPO of all time.
 The company raised $25 billion for itself and investors.
 Alibaba ended the day with a market cap of $230 billion.
 That market cap is roughly $70 billion higher than most analysts predicted.
-Alibaba (ticker symbol "BABA") is now worth $30 billion more than Facebook and $30 billion more than eBay and Amazon combined.
-Company founder Jack Ma is now the richest person in China and the 27th richest person on the planet, with a net worth of (coincidentally) $27 billion.
+The IPO made company founder Jack Ma the richest person in China and one of the 30 richest people on the planet.

 A Brief Early History of Microsoft: